The Obituary of GLOU

 Remembering a Life

 It is with a heavy heart that I announce the passing of a beloved treasure of the Providence community.
 Taken before her time, on Saturday 28th, Glou cocktail bar sadly passed away.
 The night was cold.
-The owner Emory is moving to New York.
-And the candle-lit gem on Ives is no longer with us.
+Emory, the owner, informed The L00king Glass that he is moving to New York.
+And just like that — the candle-lit gem on Ives is no longer with us.

 The news has sent the Brown and RISD student bodies reeling.

-In Glou’s final hours, a few of the bar’s fondest admirers came together to mourn and drink its delicacies one last time.
+In Glou’s final hours, its most devoted admirers gathered together to mourn and drink its delicacies one last time.

-The Looking Glass would like to share some of the kind words said during this glou-neral:
+The L00king Glass would like to share a selection of kind words offered at the Glou-neral

 Glou, oh Glou